xXsoulshockerXx/soulshockers_coding_data/README.md

 Repo for all the coding work xXsoulshockerXx has worked on and made available for teaching and/or public use.

+## VS Code Snippets

+I have included my snippets data that I use for my VS Code Instance.
+Easiest way of adding it to your program is to go through File - Preferences - User Snippets.
+Click on each type then copy and paste.

 ## Python Programming Basics

 - Variables